gguillau/Data-Science-Portfolio/README.md

 *Tools: scikit-learn, Pandas, Seaborn, Matplotlib*

 * Data Analysis and Visualisation
-    *  [Video Game Sales Analysis](https://github.com/giova22i/Video-Game-Sales-Analysis): Data Analysis identifying what factors make a video game succeed.
+    *  [Video Game Market Analysis](https://github.com/giova22i/Video-Game-Sales-Analysis): Data Analysis identifying what factors make a video game succeed.
 Identify patterns in historical game sales data, analyze metrics for each video game platform, and conduct statistical hypothesis testing to find potential big winners and plan advertising campaigns.
     * [Telecom Prepaid Plan Analysis](https://github.com/giova22i/Prepaid-Plan-Analysis): Preliminary analysis of the plans based on a relatively small client selection.
 Analyze clients' behavior and determine which prepaid plan brings in more revenue.
 Conduct statistical hypothesis testing on profit from different plan users and different regions.
     * [Vehicle Price Analysis](https://github.com/giova22i/Practicum-EDA): Analysis on what factors affect the price of a vehicle to be listed on a car sales website.